Why having your own magazine is more important for companies today than advertising

 I have been wearing a Schöttl splint myself for three and a half years - a fixed bite splint in the lower jaw that is regularly reground and is deliberately designed to not only relieve the jaw, but also influence the spine.
 And that's exactly what it does for me.
 This splint has helped me to calm my static, relieve tension and develop a completely new body awareness.

 During this time, I've realized how little clarity there is out there about the different types of splints.
-Especially in the online groups, I keep seeing how confusingly this term is used - as if every splint does the same thing.
+Especially in the online groups, I keep seeing this term being used in a confused way - as if every rail does the same thing.
 That's why I'd like to bring some order here and explain to you in an understandable way what types of splints there are and why the difference is so important.

 Read more